Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 You can *buy it direct from Ninja, which makes it very simple should you have any issues.
 A previous model had a basket issue where a break appeared and Ninja sent me a new one out within 2 days no problem.
 At no cost.
 Despite it being more than 12 months old!

 You’ll usually get FREE next day delivery (even on Sundays) when buying direct from Ninja and they often have special offers, freebies or discount codes you can use listed directly on the website.
 When I ordered mine it WAS full price, but I received some Ninja items with it, plus an apron I think!
 I didn’t think I’d use that but it actually washes up well and is really nice quality.

-Other places that you can purchase from including Amazon, Very and I’m sure if you shop around you could even find yourself a second hand one on Facebook Marketplace or eBay, as often fans upgrade to the newest models very fast.
+Other places that you can purchase from include *Amazon, Very and I’m sure if you shop around you could even possibly yourself a second hand one on Facebook Marketplace or eBay, as often fans upgrade to the newest models very fast.

 Do I recommend it?